Archives of Devotional Writings from our Pastoral Staff

 Nineteen photographs are on display around the baptismal font at the Chapel.
 There’s one photo for each member of the Valparaiso University faculty or staff who has died in this past year.

-The chocolate-filled heart-shaped boxes are everywhere, signs of our affection for the beloved ones in our our lives.
+The chocolate-filled heart-shaped boxes are everywhere, signs of our affection for the beloved ones in our lives.

 He has told you, O mortal, what is good; and what does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God? — Micah 6:8